Ashutosh Gowariker: Debut

-The 2000's proved to be the golden period of Gowariker's career, during which he produced and directed three of his most popular films to critical and commercial success.
+Widespread success

 His first film of the new millennium was the epic musical sports drama Lagaan, produced by and starring Aamir Khan alongside debutante Gracy Singh.
 The film revolved around the people of a small village in Victorian India who stake their future on a game of cricket against their ruthless British rulers.
 It received positive reviews from critics upon release, with praise for its direction, soundtrack, performances of the cast, and its anti-imperialist stance.
 The film emerged as a commercial success, grossing ₹65.97 crore worldwide, ranking as the third highest-grossing Hindi film of the year.
 Lagaan earned Gowariker his first Filmfare Award for Best Director and the Filmfare Award for Best Story, in addition to the National Film Award for Best Popular Film Providing Wholesome Entertainment and the Filmfare Award for Best Film.
 Lagaan was also nominated for the Academy Award for Best International Feature Film, being the third, and as of 2023 the last, Indian film after Mother India (1957) and Salaam Bombay!
 (1988) to be nominated for the award.